-The FABC affirms that the primary task of evangelization in Asia is to build a truly local church, to make the message and life of Christ truly incarnate in the minds and lives of the people (Rosales and Arevalo 1992, 14).
-Its aim is to transform the churches in Asia into the churches of Asia.
-Inculturation is the way to achieve this goal of churches becoming local churches.
+The FABC affirms that the primary task of evangelization in Asia is to build a truly local church, to make the message and life of Christ truly increase in the minds and lives of the people (Rosales and Arevelo 1992, 14).
+Its aim is to transformed churches in Asia into the churches of Asia.
+Inculturationes the way to achieve this goal of churches becoming local churches.

 Inculturation is an integral and constitutive dimension of the Church's evangelizing mission (Phan 2003, 5-10).
 Inculturation is a double process comprising (a) the insertion of the Gospel into a particular culture, and (b) the introduction of that culture into the Gospel.
-The result of inculturation is both the transformation of the culture from within the Gospel, and the enrichment of the Gospel by the culture leading to new ways of understanding and living the Christian faith.
+The result of inculturation is both the transformation of the culture from within the Gospel, and the enrichment of the Gospel by the culture leading to pay ways of understanding and living the Christian faith.
 The result is something new that goes beyond the current culture and the previous ways of understanding and living the Gospel.

-Since the Gospel is always enfleshed in a particular culture, inculturation is necessary and must abide by the laws and dynamics of intercultural dialogue.
+understanding and living the Goscel.
+Since the Gospel is always infleshed in a particular culture, inculturation is necessary and must abide by the laws and dynamics of intercultural dialogue.
 The task of inculturation is therefore to discern the Gospel apart from the cultural forms in which it is clothed and to relate to or express it in new cultural forms.
 Since religion is a constitutive dimension of culture, inculturation necessarily involves interreligious dialogue.
-It must therefore deal with some theological issues, such as the universality and uniqueness of Christ as the savior; the status of non-Christian religions as ways of salvation; the inspired character of their sacred scriptures; and the salvific values of their rituals and religious practices.
-Inculturation must also include liberation, because often it is the culture of poor, colonized, and marginalized people that has been suppressed and needs to be retrieved and promoted.
+It must therefore deal with some theological issues, such as the universality and uniqueness of Christ as the savior; the status of non-Christian religions as ways of salvation; the inspired character of their sacred scriptiones; and the salvific values of their rituals and religious practices.
+Inculturation must also include uberation, because often it is the culture of poor, colonized, and marginalized people that has been suppressed and needs to be retrieved and promoted.
+The principle agent of inculturation is the local church, and not the experts and the central

 The principle agent of inculturation is the local church, and not the experts and the central authorities.
 By local church I mean both the diocesan community and the parish community.
 To the extent that inculturation involves the whole people of God, it must be an expression of the community's life (Schineller 1990, 50-51).
-Furthermore, as noted by Pope John Paul II in his discourse to the bishops of Zaire on April 12, 1983, inculturation must be carried out in all areas of Church life: in language, in faith formation, in theological reflection, in prayer, in liturgy, in art, and in the institutions.
+Furthermore, as noted by Pope cohn Paul II in his discourse to the bishops of Zaire on April 12, 1983, inculturation must be carried out in all areas of Church life: in language, in faith formation, an theological reflection, in prayer, in liturgy, in art, and in the institutions.